 When you do your foam roller exercises for your trapezius muscles, meditate on what the meaning of your sore neck, shoulders and your upper back pain has in your life.

 As you roll the area and hit a knot or sore spot, you can shorten the stroke, and focus short, back and forth movements on that spot.
 Or you can hold the pressure on the spot as you breathe deeply and really feel the soreness.
 Meditate on what the knot may mean in your life as you roll it.
 Let the knot release, and with it an emotional release may also occur.
-You are elongating and creating space in your body for newness: relaxation and healing.
+You are elongating and creating space within your body for newness.
+This space provides for relaxation and for healing.
 Create your own movements, as you go.
 Use your intuition to go where it hurts – to go to those areas that need work.
 Your spine may crack and if it does, this usually feels really good!

 Foam rolling the upper back can be done to relieve upper back pain.
-Although most back pain is in the lower back, or lumbar spine, you may be surprised that your upper back is also quite sore.
+Although most back pain is in the lower back, or lumbar spine, you may be surprised to find your upper back is quite sore too.
 If you are using foam roller exercises for relief of upper back pain, proceed with caution!
 Never push so hard that the pain will cause you to hold your breath.
 That is counterproductive, because the holding of the breath will only tense the muscle further and not allow the myofascial release.
 This is exactly what you do not want!
 You do not want to create more tension in the muscle.
-Only roll so deep that you can continue to breathe deeply.
+Always remember to breathe deeply and evenly, sending your breath and your attention to the sore area as you roll.
+This invites the relaxation respone in your body.
 When you apply pressure to a sore area, increase the depth of your breath even more!
 Continue to breath deeply throughout the entire foam roller exercise so that you are relaxing and releasing.

 As with all Intuitive Movement, make my descriptions a starting point only.
-Feel free to vary the foam roller exercises in any way you feel necessary for the most effective self myofascial release.
-See also the foam roller exercises for the Upper Back.
-The exercises on this page are more targeted, to try to focus on specific areas of the trapezius muscle.
+Always vary the foam roller exercises as you sense through your own body, where you need to go and how you need to move.
+You will know intuitively, what is your most effective self-myofascial release.
+See also my upper back foam roller exercises.
+The foam roller exercises on this page are more targeted, to try to focus on specific areas of the trapezius muscle.

 When you feel the myofascial release of the foam roller movements on your body, I know you will become addicted to it, as I have!
 It feels great!